kadenzipfel/smart-contract-vulnerabilities/README.md

 # Smart Contract Vulnerabilities

-A collection of smart contract vulnerabilities along with prevention methods
+A collection of smart contract vulnerabilities along with prevention methods.

+See [/references](./references/) for LLM-optimized references.

 ### Access Control